tkanjanarux/koast/README.md

-Koast is provides a base for a backend server for an Angular.js app.
+Koast provides a base for a backend server for an AngularJS app.
 (It my be useful for Javascript apps built with other frameworks as well, but our focus here is on Angular.)
-The purpose of Koast is to help you get quickly setup a server that would take care of things that a typical angular app would need (such as authentication and database access) without resorting to code generation.
+The purpose of Koast is to help you get quickly setup a server that would take care of things that a typical AngularJS app would need (such as configuration, authentication, and database access) without resorting to code generation.

+As of mid February 2014, Koast is an early stage project – don't plan on putting this in production quite yet.

 Koast consists of two parts:

-- a server side npm package "koast"
+- a server side npm module "koast"
-- a client-side bower package "koast" (not yet available)
+- a client-side bower package "koast"

-The npm package allows you to create a server, the bower package gives you client side code that helps you talk to the server.
+The npm package allows you to create a server.
+In a typical case, you would write a few lines of code to instantiate and start a server, defining most of the functionality through configuration files, a schema file, and a module implementing the API.

+The bower package provides an AngularJS module that can helps you talk to the server.